jerriel22/Portfolio/README.md

+ download all the file first and then put it in one folder.
-Note!
-Open the Portfolio file first. enjoy!
+ !note!
+Open the portfolio file first. enjoy!